jaq-lagnirac/pickler-dev-truman/mobius_labels/DEVMANUAL.md

         by [github@oschwartz10612](https://github.com/oschwartz10612)
     - Poppler version used by the program
         ([Release 24.07.0-0](https://github.com/oschwartz10612/poppler-windows/releases/tag/v24.07.0-0))

+***Below are libraries and packages involved in deprecated features which are no longer part of the main release but are kept in for posterity as well as possible future development.***

 - [barcode](https://pypi.org/project/python-barcode/) - A simple library
     to create barcodes of various standards in Python.
 Used to create Code39 barcodes of the item being transferred.
 It does not require any external